No Heroics: Reception

-In addition, the influential British comic book creator Warren Ellis showed a warm display of support for the show saying that "it’s funnier than a comedy show about superheroes has any right to be.
-It’s a miracle it got on the air at all.
-Full points to creator/writer Drew Pearce for coming up with something that should translate to a general audience because it’s black humour first and everything else second."
+In addition, the influential British comic book creator Warren Ellis showed a warm display of support for the show saying that "it's funnier than a comedy show about superheroes has any right to be.
+It's a miracle it got on the air at all.
+Full points to creator/writer Drew Pearce for coming up with something that should translate to a general audience because it's black humour first and everything else second."

 Comic book writer Steven Grant responded negatively to the show, saying "boy, does it suck.
 Nothing but mindless, pandering sex jokes (would-be jokes, anyway) and The Beano level schoolboy shenanigans."
 His sentiments were shared by Anna Lowman of TV Scoop, who thought that "[t]he main problem with this comedy is that the writers have apparently decided to replace the jokes with an unremitting coarseness ... and to produce characters that no-one in their right mind could give too (sic) hoots about" concluding that "No Heroics is just another reason why ITV is known as the graveyard of comedy."
 Robert Hanks of The Independent picked up on similar angles: "It is quite a nice idea, certainly a much better idea than My Hero ... but so far Drew Pearce's script is too ready to fall back on the drink and the sex every time it needs a laugh."

 American adaptation

-ABC commissioned a pilot of No Heroics in the US, with Pearce being joined by Will and Grace writer Jeff Greenstein.
-In March it was announced that Freddie Prinze, Jr. had been cast as Infinitum, the A-list superhero, and Paul Campbell, Eliza Coupe, Tom Riley and Arielle Kebbel are playing the B-listers.
+ABC commissioned a pilot of No Heroics in the United States, with Pearce being joined by Will & Grace writer Jeff Greenstein.
+In March, it was announced that Freddie Prinze Jr. had been cast as Infinitum, the A-list superhero, and Paul Campbell, Eliza Coupe, Tom Riley and Arielle Kebbel are playing the B-listers.

 Some scenes were filmed in the Gastown District in Vancouver, BC April 2009.

 Josh Gad played their former classmate from Superhero College, Horse Force, who can summon and command horses and works at a bar where the group hangs out.

 ABC subsequently declined to pick up the American adaptation of No Heroics.

 DIRECTV has exclusive rights to the British version of the series.